 Keep in mind that accident scenes are often cleared quickly so traffic can resume.
-So this is your only opportunity to document the accident exactly as it was at the time, and to obtain real-time evidence of cause and negligence.
-The camera on your smartphone is great tool in this situation.
+So this is your only opportunity to document the accident exactly as it was at the time and to obtain real-time evidence of cause and negligence.
+The camera on your smartphone is a great tool in this situation.

 Tips for taking photos at the scene of an accident: